 Schedule 8 substances must be stored apart from all other goods in a separate room, safe, cupboard, or drawer that is securely fixed to the premises and kept locked when not in immediate use.

-When a Controlled (Schedule 8) Medicine is stolen or the veterinary surgeon suspects that the substance has been stolen, the veterinary surgeon must tell the chief health officer and a police officer about the theft or suspected theft
+When a Controlled (Schedule 8) Medicine is stolen or the veterinary surgeon suspects that the substance has been stolen, the veterinary practitioner must tell the chief health officer and a police officer about the theft or suspected theft